 Nolan is squarely the star of Memento as the film’s direction is out of control good.
 For those unaware of the film’s structure, Memento tells its story by starting at the two extreme ends of the film (the beginning and end) and proceeds to move closer to each other until each story arc meets in the middle.
 The scenes that come before the middle divergence of the story lines are displayed in black and white while the scenes that are after the divergence are in color and played backwards (i.e. each subsequent scene in the color story line occurs chronologically before the previous scene).
 The film also cuts back and forth between these story lines.

-Now that explanation of the story structure may have made the film sound muddled, but Nolan toes the line with ease, cutting the scenes together to allow to catch on to the structure with ease and get wrapped up in the story.
+Now that explanation of the story structure may have made the film sound muddled.
+Luckily, Nolan toes the line with ease.
+He cuts the scenes together to allow us to catch on to the structure with ease.
 The construction of each scene allows for you as the viewer to get invested in the events of each scene without the movie flipping back and forth too quickly, thus making for a movie viewing experience that is unlike any other.
 In the wrong hands, Memento could have been an incomprehensible slog that would do more to anger than entertain, but Nolan directs this film to a tee.
 With his poised directing abilities, the structure of Memento helps to power the rest of the film’s elements to create something that is abundantly satisfying.

 What I Liked…Continued

 However, Memento does not reach its level of critical praise without a committed performance from Guy Pierce.
-A character who has a psychological ailment can be a tough role to get a handle on for an actor, but Pierce is incredibly enthralling, as he even switches from fully aware of the situation to knowing completely nothing after he loses his memory due to a loud bang or something else startling.
+A character who has a psychological ailment can be a tough role to get a handle on for an actor.
+Thankfully, Pierce is incredibly enthralling, as he even switches from fully aware of the situation to knowing completely nothing after he loses his memory due to a loud bang or something else startling.
 His mannerisms change instantly, making you truly believe that he suffers from this condition.
-Determined in his actions yet sympathetic in his shortcomings, Pierce is the crux of Memento.
+Determined in his actions yet sympathetic in his shortcomings, Pierce is the heart of Memento.

 I give a ton of credit to Joe Pantoliano who plays the role of Teddy.
 From the second he comes on screen, you immediately hate his guts as his character is so unbelievably slimy.
 His manipulative nature is very reminiscent of his role of Cypher in The Matrix.